genesiscommunitysuccess/docs/versioned_docs/version-2022.4/03_server/10_integration/08_data-pipeline/02_basics.md

 | onModify | null | Operation to run on Genesis DB modify operation |
 | onDelete | null | Operation to run on Genesis DB delete operation |

-All of the operations are executed via SQL and take the order of the mapped field entities as they are found in your map configuration.
+All the operations are executed via SQL and take the order of the mapped field entities as they are found in your map configuration.

 #### onInsert